-The international Ph.D. in Human Rights and Global Politics: Legal, Philosophical and Economic Challenges
+The international Ph.D. in Human Rights and Global Politics: Legal, Philosophical and Economic Challenges gives you the opportunity to carry out research in a lively and supportive environment.

 The goal of this three-year Ph.D.
-Programme, entirely delivered in English, is to provide an educational path which will enable participants not only to carry out sound academic
+Programme, entirely delivered in English, is to provide an educational path which will enable participants not only to carry out sound academic research, but also to undertake professional careers within a wide range of international, national and regional entities, in both the private and the public sectors.

 The ideal candidate is a curious and open-minded researcher, willing to explore the variety of disciplines and approaches the programme has to offer.

-The Programme addresses the issue of Human Rights and Global
+The Programme addresses the issue of Human Rights and Global Politics, and is characterized by a strongly interdisciplinary approach, which implies the intersection among the following research areas:

 - Agricultural, food and agri-environmental Law (Faculty members involved: M. Alabrese, E. Cristiani)